hesitationIsDefeat/hesitationIsDefeat.github.Io/_posts/2022-11-22-my-notes-on-improved-styling-with-css.md

         - :visited:Triggers after the element is clicked.
         - :hover: Triggers when the cursor is hovered over the element.
         - :active: Triggers when the element is clicked.

+    - Secondary Navigation:
+        - Breadcrumbs: Shows the path that lead to this page (e.g. home/activities/sports/basketball).
+        - element1 + element2 selector: This selector selects element2 only when element1 is followed by element2.
+        - ::before: This pseudo element adds a "content" before the selected element.